All posts

 npx rvue-cli enable

-rvue then (1) scans the codebase for structure and patterns, (2) fetches PR metadata and diff summaries from GitHub, (3) runs an AI analysis over that data, and (4) generates an Agent Skill file and an MCP server that expose the results.
+rvue then (1) scans the codebase for structure and patterns, (2) fetches PR metadata and diff summaries from GitHub, (3) runs an AI analysis over that data, and (4) writes .rvue/ intelligence files and regenerates the Agent Skill and related artifacts.
 Cursor auto-discovers the skill from .cursor/skills/; other tools that support the Agent Skills spec or MCP do the same.
-No per-tool setup: one pipeline feeds Cursor, Copilot, Claude Code, Codex, Windsurf, Gemini CLI, and any other compatible client.
-For step-by-step setup, see getting started in our docs.
+Run rvue sync (or a GitHub Action) after merges to keep intelligence fresh.
+For step-by-step setup, see our quickstart.

 What Gets Extracted

-The analysis produces three kinds of output, all derived from real code and review history rather than generic rules.
+The analysis produces several categories of output, all derived from real code and review history rather than generic rules.

 Conventions (with confidence)